ucsf-wynton/wynton-website-hpc/docs/about/shares.md

 it easier to keep the below example automatically up-to-date will based on real cluster specs.

-The site.specs.* variables are set in the _config.yml file.
+The site.data.specs.* variables are set in the _config.yml file.

 HB 2019-04-29: This works but is a bit tedious to write and read; maybe this
 	       this is neater when done in Hugo(?).
 Let's wait and see.
 If